AI Answer Labdefinitions

 If the AI believes a customer prefers sustainable brands, lightweight gear, or specific retailers, it will pull options that match those patterns—even if the user never mentions them.
 That changes how often your products surface and who sees them.
 Your visibility is tied less to how perfectly you match a keyword and more to how well your brand fits a pattern the model trusts for a given user type.

-In practice, this means mapping out the personas and use cases where you need to show up, then checking whether AI systems consistently include you for those journeys.
+In practice, this means mapping out the target buyers and use cases where you need to show up, then checking whether AI systems consistently include you for those journeys.
 Instead of asking, “Do we rank for ‘CRM for small business?’” you start asking, “When a cost-sensitive founder, a security-focused IT lead, or a cash-strapped non-profit director asks for a CRM, are we in the answer set at all?”

 A Different Board, Not a Different Game